arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 image:
   caption: Photo by [Meggyn Pomerleau](https://unsplash.com/@yungserif) on Unsplash
   filename: stock/worker-honeybees-crawling-inside-honeycomb.jpg
-_build:
-  render: always
-  list: never
 ---

 Hexagonal architecture has become a popular architectural pattern for separating business logic from the infrastructure.
 This separation allows us to delay decisions about technology or easily replace technologies.
 It also makes it possible to test the business logic in isolation from external systems.

 In this article, we will look at how to implement hexagonal architecture in a Spring Boot application.
-We will separate the business logic and the infrastructure in their own modules and see how these modules can be implemented and tested in isolation.
+We will separate the business logic and the infrastructure in their own modules and see how we can implement and test these modules in isolation.

-This article is a practical hands-on tutorial and expects that the reader has basic understanding of the principles behind hexagonal architecture.
+This article is a practical hands-on tutorial and expects that the reader has a basic understanding of the principles behind hexagonal architecture.
 This background information is available in the [Hexagonal Architecture Explained](/hexagonal-architecture) article.

 ## Use Cases and Business Logic

 A core attribute of the hexagonal architecture is that we can implement the business logic separately from the infrastructure.
 This means that we can start by focusing on the business logic alone.

 We are going to start with an example application that allows a customer to order coffee.
-We have some rules related to the process of ordering and preparing the order.
+We have some rules related to making an order and preparing the order.

 - The customer can order a coffee and choose the type of coffee, milk, size and whether it's in store or take away.
 - The customer can add more items to the order before paying.
 - The customer can cancel the order before paying.
 - When the order is paid, no changes are allowed.
-- The customer can pay the order with a credit card.
+- The customer can pay for the order with a credit card.
 - When the order is paid, the customer can get a receipt.
 - When the order is paid, the barista can start preparing the order.
 - Once the barista is finished, she can mark the order ready.
-- When the order is ready, the customer can take the order and it's marked taken.
+- When the order is ready, the customer can take the order, and it's marked taken.

-One of the advantages of hexagonal architecture is that it can encourage the preferred way of writing use cases.
+One advantage of the hexagonal architecture is that it can encourage the preferred way of writing use cases.
 The use cases should live on the boundary of the application, unaware of any external technologies.

 We can identify two primary actors: a customer making the order and a barista preparing the order.
 Knowing that the ports in hexagonal architecture are a natural fit for describing use cases of the application, this leads to introducing two primary ports: `OrderingCoffee` and `PreparingCoffee`.
-On the other side of application we need a couple of secondary ports for storing the orders and payments.
+On the other side of the application, we need a couple of secondary ports for storing the orders and payments.

 {{< figure src="/post/hexagonal-architecture-spring-boot/coffee-shop-use-cases.svg" caption="Coffee shop use cases" >}}

-The `OrderingCoffee` and `PreparingCoffee` ports need to fulfill the requirements we have related to the process of ordering and preparing coffee.
+The `OrderingCoffee` and `PreparingCoffee` ports need to fulfill the requirements we have related to making an order and preparing coffee.

 ```java
 public interface OrderingCoffee {